pmartindev/chef-mozilla_firefox/README.md

 This cookbook installs Firefox browser.
 Mac OS X, Ubuntu, and Windows download directly from [Mozilla](https://download-installer.cdn.mozilla.net/pub/firefox/releases/latest/README.txt) where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr` and `en-US` being the defaults.
-CentOS, Red Hat and Debian platforms default to using the package manager.
+CentOS, Red Hat, Ubuntu and Debian platforms default to using the package manager.

 A `firefox_version` method is also available to retrieve the default version installed.